Applies to: System Center Configuration Manager (Current Branch)

 Managing Malware with Endpoint Protection

 Endpoint Protection in Configuration Manager allows you to create antimalware policies that contain settings for Endpoint Protection client configurations.
-You can then deploy these antimalware policies to client computers and monitor them in the Endpoint Protection Status node under Security in the Monitoring workspace, or by using Configuration Manager reports.
+Deploy these antimalware policies to client computers.
+Then monitor compliance in the Endpoint Protection Status node under Security in the Monitoring workspace.
+Also use Endpoint Protection reports in the Reporting node.

 How to create and deploy antimalware policies for Endpoint Protection in System Center Configuration Manager - Create, deploy, and monitor antimalware policies with a list of the settings that you can configure